Email-Dashboard/Email-Marketing/README.md

 ## Smart Email Marketing

-A simple dockerized app to manage your emails and campaigns with taggings.
+A simple dockerized rails app to manage your emails and campaigns with taggings.

 ## Features